 Day 16: Windhoek

-We had one day to explore Windhoek before our plane leaves in the evening.
+We had one day to explore Windhoek before our plane left in the evening.